-- (a) They are economically appropriate in that they are realised in a cost-effective way; - (b) They are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost; - (iii) generation of additional capital or income for a sub-fund with a level of risk which is consistent with the risk profile of the sub-fund and the Diversification Rules; - (c) Their risks are adequately captured by the risk management process of the sub-fund.
+- (a) They are economically appropriate in that they are realised in a cost-effective way; - (b) They are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost - (iii) generation of additional capital or income for a sub-fund with a level of risk which is consistent with the risk profile of the sub-fund and the risk diversification rules described in Section 4. of the Appendix 1; - (c) Their risks are adequately captured by the risk management process of the sub-fund.